msanvarov/php-security/README.md

 Make sure that the POST request in the `<form>` tag contains the property enctype=”multipart/form-data”.

-Validate the file type to filter for JS, or other programming language files.
+Validate the file type to filter for JS or other programming language files.

 ```PHP
 <?php